 McNeese State University is committed to providing a collegial workplace.
-To address complaints of any nature pertaining to working conditions, lack of a policy or procedure, allegedly unfair application of policy or procedure, and alleged deviation from a policy or procedure, the Unclassified Grievance/Complaint Policy will serve as the mechanism to redress those concerns.
+The Unclassified Grievance/Complaint Policy serves as the mechanism to address complaints pertaining to working conditions, the lack of a policy or procedure, an allegedly unfair application of a policy or procedure, and alleged deviations from a policy or procedure.

-The vice president for student affairs is available for informal discussions regarding complaints and concerns and to provide unclassified employees with information concerning grievance policies and procedures.
+The chief diversity officer is available for informal discussions regarding complaints and concerns and provides unclassified employees with information concerning grievance policies and procedures.

-An unclassified employee shall orally present and discuss a grievance with the department head, director, or immediate supervisor.
-If the issue is not resolved, then the employee may pursue the complaint with the next level in the supervisory chain.
-If necessary, this process would continue until it reaches the vice president for student affairs.
-In the event the vice president for student affairs is unable to serve as the unclassified grievance officer, or if there is a conflict of interest with the vice president for student affairs, the hearing officer will be determined by Senior Staff.
+An unclassified employee shall orally present and discuss a grievance with their department head, director, or immediate supervisor.
+If the issue is not resolved, then the employee may pursue the complaint at the next level in the supervisory chain.
+If necessary, this process continues until it reaches the chief diversity officer.
+In the event the chief diversity officer is unable to serve as the unclassified grievance officer, or if there is a conflict of interest with the chief diversity officer, Senior Staff will appoint the hearing officer.
 In this event, both parties retain the right to petition Senior Staff on their behalf.

-The vice president for student affairs will attempt to resolve the matter through alternative dispute resolution (https://www.dol.gov/general/topic/labor-relations/adr).
-At any point during this process, if the complaint is against someone in the supervisory chain, the unclassified employee may proceed to the next supervisory level.
-It must be emphasized each unclassified employee should feel secure in pursuing the complaint without fear or concerns about coercion or retaliation.
+The chief diversity officer will attempt to resolve the matter through alternative dispute resolution (https://www.dol.gov/general/topic/labor-relations/adr).
+It must be emphasized that each unclassified employee should feel secure to pursue the complaint without fear of coercion or retaliation.

-If the discussions do not yield results, the unclassified employee may file a written Grievance Form, which can be obtained from the Office of Student Affairs or Office of Human Resources and Student Employment.
-In this form, the complaining employee must state the specific problem, the specific evidence in support of it, and the specific redress requested to resolve it.
-He or she must date and sign the form.
+If the discussions do not yield results, the unclassified employee may submit a Grievance Form, which can be obtained from the Office of Inclusive Excellence.
+In this form, the complainant must state the problem, provide evidence to support the claim, and describe the redress requested to resolve it.
+The complainant must date and sign the form.

-Once committed to writing, the content of the grievance cannot be altered or expanded.
-The original grievance form is submitted to the vice president for student affairs.
-When appropriate, the vice president for student affairs will send a copy via email, USPS mail, or personal delivery to the appropriate vice president, other direct supervisor(s), and the individual(s) against whom the complaint is filed.
+The content of the grievance cannot be altered or expanded after submission to the chief diversity officer.
+When appropriate, the chief diversity officer will send a copy via email, USPS mail, or personal delivery to the appropriate vice president, other direct supervisor(s), and the individual(s) against whom the complaint is filed.

-Each party should file a written response to the complaint/grievance and submit it to the vice president for student affairs within five business days of receipt.
-After the grievance form and responses have been filed, the vice president for student affairs will determine if the grievance has merit and attempt to reach an amicable resolution.
-If the grievance resolution is not resolved at this stage, then the vice president for student affairs will convene the Grievance Committee.
+Each party should file a written response to the complaint/grievance and submit it to the chief diversity officer within five business days of receipt.
+After the grievance form and responses have been filed, the chief diversity officer will determine if the grievance has merit and attempt to reach an amicable resolution.
+If the grievance is not resolved at this stage, then the chief diversity officer will convene the Grievance Committee.

-- In advance of the hearing, committee members will meet informally to review submitted materials and determine whether additional material or evidence is necessary for the hearing.
+- Prior to the hearing, committee members will meet informally to review submitted materials and determine whether additional evidence or materials are necessary for the hearing.

-- The committee chairperson shall then notify the complainant and other affected parties named in the grievance at least seven business days in advance of the hearing.
-Notice shall be in writing and transmitted by USPS mail to the address of record and email to the University-assigned email account, detailing the date, time, and place of the hearing.
+- The committee chairperson shall notify the complainant and other affected parties named in the grievance at least seven business days prior to the hearing.
+Notice shall be in writing and transmitted by USPS mail to the address of record and emailed to the University-assigned email account, detailing the date, time, and place of the hearing.

 - Non-appearance of the complainant after notice may cause the grievance to be abandoned.

-- All committee proceedings are personnel matters and are therefore closed and private.
-Committee members themselves are bound by strict confidentiality.
+- All Grievance Committee proceedings are personnel matters and are therefore closed and private.
+Committee members are bound by strict confidentiality.
 There is no right to a public hearing.

 - All committee proceedings are recorded.
 Complete transcripts shall be provided upon request, but only upon payment of actual costs required for transcription.
-However, complete transcripts exclude the deliberations of the executive session of the committee, during which it makes its determination.
+However, complete transcripts exclude the deliberations of the executive session of the committee.

 - If the complainant is represented by counsel, committee proceedings shall not go forward without the presence and assistance of legal counsel to the committee.
-The attorney representing complainants at grievance committee hearing may not personally cross-examine witnesses, may not address the committee, may not raise motions or objections, and may not otherwise engage hearing attendees or procedures.
-The attorney may communicate directly and confidentially with his or her client in a manner consistent with the dignity of the proceedings.
+Attorneys representing complainants at grievance committee hearings may not personally cross-examine witnesses, may not address the committee, may not raise motions or objections, and may not otherwise engage hearing attendees or procedures.
+Attorneys may communicate directly and confidentially with their clients in a manner consistent with the dignity of the proceedings.